(END of the COLD WAR and the SOVIET UNION – continued)

 In 1970, he had been appointed the First Party Secretary of the Stavropol Kraikom, First Secretary to the Supreme Soviet in 1974, and appointed a member of the Presidium in 1979.
 Within three years of the deaths of Soviet Leaders Leonid Brezhnev, Yuri Andropov, and Konstantin Chernenko, Gorbachev was elected General Secretary by the Politburo in 1985.
 Already before he reached the post, he had occasionally been mentioned in western newspapers as a likely next leader and a man of the younger generation at the top level.

 When becoming Party leader in 1985, he wanted to continue the attempt at correcting economic decline and decay.
 Gorbachev believed that the Soviet Union needed, as he put it, "radical change."
 Gorbachev wanted to prove that socialism could adapt, innovate and be as productive as capitalism.
-He launched his new policy of restructuring – perestroika, but economic decisions remained a top-down process.
-There was no imaginative contributions rising from individuals outside of governmental bureaucracy.

 Sticking to his belief in socialism, rather than radically change the Soviet economy, Gorbachev continued trying to tinker with it.
 He began another crackdown against alcohol, and orders were given that embassy receptions and parties had to be alcohol free.
 He raised the price of liquor, reduced supplies and the hours of sales.
 Then Gorbachev tried to create greater incentives for people of talent – scientific and technical personnel – whose wages were increased fifty percent.
 And in August 1985 the salaries of others were adjusted to the quality of their work.
 Still believing in central planning, Gorbachev wished to increase the efficiency in central planning management.
 To make economic planning more effective and efficient, new super-agencies were created to oversee economic developments.